 What is a good Customer Effort Score (CES)?

 The Customer Effort Score (CES) helps you track how effortless the interaction between your company and its customers is, at different points across the customer journey.
 The measurement addresses obstacles related to quality and ease of service and is best suited for customer support environments.
-The fact that 71% of customers have ended their relationship with a company due to poor customer service begs the question ‘What is a good Customer Effort Score

-What is Customer Effort Score (CES)?
+Benchmarking the Customer Effort Score

-Research, however, shows that CES and NPS are complementary measures and the scores they produce correlate with each other.
-The key takeaway here is, that the correlation between NPS and CES means you can utilize the many NPS benchmarking reports to gain some insights on how your CES stacks up.
-You are, therefore, better off using both measures in the same survey.
+Research, however, shows that CES and NPS are complementary measures and the scores they produce correlate.
+The key takeaway here is, that the correlation between NPS and CES indicates you can utilize the many NPS benchmarking reports to gain some insights on how your CES stacks up.
+You should, therefore, consider using both measures in the same survey.

-What is a good Customer Effort Score?
+So, what is a good Customer Effort Score?

-The bottom line is that it’s very difficult to find a reliable number to benchmark your company’s CES against.
+The bottom line is that it’s difficult to find a reliable number to benchmark against your company’s CES.
 As a rule, the lower the average score the better because it reduces the chance of your customers seeking better service from your competitors.